dfinity/motoko/design/CanisterEvolution.md

 representation of the two message types, which are available in our current IDL design.

-Hence, each canister's runtime can contain a single "bridge algorithm" that is fixed for all time, that works for all current and future message types.
+Hence, each cannister's runtime can contain a single "bridge algorithm" that is fixed for all time, that works for all current and future message types.
 Below, we discuss the higher order case of bridging types across canister evolution.